How to Sell Books on X: The Social Media Starter Pack for Writers

 Be generous

-Generosity is one of the basic tenets Joe Bunting teaches in his Story Cartel course, and the idea is definitely something you can apply to your Twitter page.
+Generosity is one of the basic tenets Joe Bunting teaches at The Write Practice, and the idea is definitely something you can apply to your social media.

-Don’t just self-promote; promote your writing friends as well.
+Don’t just self-promote on X; promote your writing friends as well.
 Retweet them.
 Give links to your online reviews when you’ve enjoyed a book.
 (I had a successful author follow me and hunt me down on Facebook to friend me after she saw my review of her book linked on Twitter.)

 I know some of you are probably rolling your eyes at this entire article and I don’t blame you.
 I loathe social media the majority of the time.
-Especially Twitter.
+Especially X.

 But the fact is you need to be on social media in this industry.
 It’s not just how you connect, it’s how you sell your writing.
 Most agents want you to have an established social platform, as it’s easier to sell your book that way.
 Social media is the new “word of mouth.”

-How’s your relationship with Twitter?
+How’s your relationship with X?
 Love it?
 Hate it?
-Do you have an author account?
-Any more tips for how to sell books using Twitter?
+Do you use it for book promotions?
+Any more tips for how to sell books using X?
 Let me know in the comments!

 PRACTICE